What is Cuba known for other than Fidel Castro, Che Guevara, and the revolution?

 The process when you are chosen to receive your santo, is long and meticulous and includes special rituals with clothing, food, challenges, and good deeds.

-The preparations also include fiestas and celebrations and special ceremonies with offerings of food, money, and the sacred tambores, drums (and drummers.
+The preparations also include fiestas, celebrations, and special ceremonies with offerings of food, money, and sacred tambores, drums (and drummers.

 You have to be qualified to be a drummer at a Santeria celebration).